 Note: Swabs should be collected in universal transport medium (UTM).
 However, PHO will accept other liquid transport media (except gel or solid media).

-As of October 5, 2020, PHO has begun accepting saliva samples for COVID-19 testing.
+As of October 5, 2020, PHO will begin accepting saliva samples for COVID-19 testing.
 This sample is considered acceptable for children (including newborns) for whom other collection methods may not be tolerable.
-Midwives should note, however, that not all laboratories are accepting saliva samples for COVID-19 testing at this point in time.

 How can I order collection kits?